ABOUT ADAPTIVE CRUISE CONTROL

 It is recommended you select Tow/Haul mode when driving down steep hills or mountain grades, or when hauling heavy loads.

 If you turn on Adaptive Cruise Control and do not see the trailering icon in the DIC when you try to change your gap settings, your vehicle is not properly equipped to use Adaptive Cruise Control while trailering.
-If this is the case, do not use Adaptive Cruise Control while trailering.
+You should not use Adaptive Cruise Control while trailering if this is the case.

 Adaptive Cruise Control should not be used while towing a trailer with an aftermarket trailer brake controller.
 Aftermarket trailer brake controllers may not function properly with the Adaptive Cruise Control system.